✓ Updated April 2026

 Essential Travel Tips

 Don't rely solely on your phone's GPS for navigation along the Parkway.
-Cell service is spotty at best, so download offline maps (Google Maps allows this) or grab a physical map from a visitor center.
-Trust me, you don't want to be stuck on a remote stretch with no signal when you miss a crucial turn.
+Cell service is spotty at best, so download offline maps (Google Maps allows this) or, even better, grab a physical map at one of the visitor centers.
+This will save you from getting lost on those scenic, but sometimes confusing, mountain roads.

-Be aware of wildlife, especially during dawn and dusk.
+Be aware of wildlife, especially around dawn and dusk.
 Deer are common, but black bears also inhabit the area.
-Never feed wild animals, keep a safe distance, and store food properly in your vehicle or campsite.
-It's their home, so let's be respectful visitors.
+Never feed wildlife, and keep a safe distance.
+If you encounter a bear, make noise and slowly back away; don't run.
+Secure any food in your car or at campsites.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.